slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Here’s an example of the confirmation bias: if you tell someone the person they’re about to meet is extroverted, they’re more likely to describe them as extroverted.
 If you tell someone the person they’re about to meet is introverted, they’re more likely to describe them as introverted.

 <!--
+in behavioural science the opposite is always true, depending on the environment

+Opinions are like a shirt: everyone should have at least a basic one, and it's okay to really love yours, but try to remember to change it every now and again.

 you have to be macchaviellan but you need also other skills! tese antitheses -> syntesis

 FATALITIES VS FALSE POSITIVES: